Naval Air Systems Command Program Executive Offices

 The Naval Air Systems Command Program Executive Offices (PEOs) are organizations responsible for the prototyping, procurement, and fielding of naval air equipment.
 Their mission is to develop, acquire, field and sustain affordable and integrated state of the art equipment for the Navy.

 The Naval Air Systems Command is organizationally aligned to the Chief of Naval Operations.
 As part of its mission, NAVAIR provides support, manpower, resources, and facilities to its aligned Program Executive Offices (PEOs).
 The Program Executive Offices are responsible for the execution of major defense acquisition programs.
 The PEOs are organizationally aligned to the Assistant Secretary of the Navy for Research, Development and Acquisition (ASN(RDA)).
 The Naval Aviation PEOs are co-located with the Naval Air Systems Command at the Naval Air Station Patuxent River, MD, and operate under NAVAIR policies and procedures.

 There are five Naval Air Systems Program Executive Offices.

 Program Executive Office, Air Anti-Submarine Warfare, Assault & Special Mission (PEO(A))

 PEO(A) provides the Navy and Marine Corps with helicopters, special mission aircraft, and aviation anti-submarine warfare equipment and aircraft.

-The Program Executive Officer for PEO(A) is Maj.
-Gen. Gregory L. Masiello, U.S. Marine Corps, who assumed this post in May 2018.
+The Program Executive Officer for PEO(A) is Brigadier General David C. Walsh, USMC, a post which he assumed in June 2024.

 PEO(A) comprises nine major program offices: